 Watch the full instruction on this video.

-I used the same technique on these Hobby Lobby pumpkins too.
+I used this same technique on these Hobby Lobby pumpkins too.
 The pumpkin stems were painted with Metallic Gold paint.

-Thanks for stopping by and I hope this inspires you to look around at all the opportunities to create beautiful home decor for Fall on a Dollar Tree budget.
-I love to share with you, so check back often for more ideas.
-Or leave me a comment below.
-I’d love to hear from you.
+Thanks for stopping by and I hope this inspires you to look around at all the opportunities to create beautiful home decor for Fall on your Dollar Tree budget.
+I love sharing with you, so check back often for more ideas.
+Or check out more DIY budget-friendly ideas below.